Derek Handley to walk away with more than $100,000 after government role terminated

 The Government has stopped the process of appointing a Chief Technology Officer (CTO), as it reconsiders its approach to the digital transformation for New Zealand.

+Curran this week said there may be more emails between her and Handley to come out.

-Minister for Government Digital Services Megan Woods, today announced the decision as the Government rethinks the objectives of the CTO role.
+New Minister for Government Digital Services Megan Woods today confirmed the recruitment process had been halted.

 "What's clear is that we need to step back and have a good look at the role and see how it fits in with the other work being done in the digital transformation space.